envoyproxy/gateway/docs/latest/dev/README.md

 * Run `make test` to run the golang tests.

+* Run `make testdata` to generate the golden YAML testdata files.

 ### Running Linters

 * Run `make lint` to make sure your code passes all the linter checks.